hammerheadnav/karoo-sdk/README.md

 data types:
 1. `AppVal` - Shows value from Key/Value store set in [MainActivity](sample/src/main/java/io/hammerhead/sample/MainActivity.kt).
 1. `Custom Speed` - Uses speed dependency with a custom view to display it.
-1. `RideTimeX2` - Uses a transformer to display double ride time with built-in numeric view and formatting.
+1. `Power/HR` - Uses a transformer to display ratio of Power/HR with built-in numeric view and formatting.

 Additionally, the sample modules (Java and Kotlin) create a simple post-ride card that show the activity name in a purple box.